locessentials/eng401-business-english-us/unit5/week15/business-innovation-concepts.md

 This week, you'll investigate these concepts critically, moving beyond surface-level definitions to understand what genuinely transformative change looks like versus what amounts to marketing hype.

-## Initial Impressions: What Do These Terms Mean to You?
+## First Impressions: What Do These Concepts Mean to You?

 Before we dive into research and definitions, let's capture your initial associations with these frequently-used business terms.